Applications are open for the 2021 GNI Startups Boot Camp!

 Boot camp finishes.

-LION Programming Director, Anika Anand, and Boot Camp Director, Phillip Smith, will be hosting three information sessions between now and the application deadline.
+LION's Director of Teaching and Learning, Lisa Heyamoto, and Boot Camp Director, Phillip Smith, will host two information sessions between now and the application deadline.
 RSVP below:

 Like the last boot camp, If you apply and get accepted into the boot camp — you give it 110% — it will cost you nothing but your time.